nathanmarz/storm/README.md

 ```

 ## Spouts and Bolts
 Spout and Bolts are configured in their own respective section of the YAML configuration.
-Spout and Bolt defintions
+Spout and Bolt definitions
-are extensions to the `component` definition that add a `parallelism` parameter that sets the parallelism to be
+are extensions to the `component` definition that add a `parallelism` parameter that sets the parallelism  for a
-used when the topology is deployed on a cluster.
-Because spout and bolt definitions extend `component` they support
+component when the topology is deployed.

-constructor arguments, references, and properties as well.
+Because spout and bolt definitions extend `component` they support constructor arguments, references, and properties as
+well.

 Shell spout example: